aviarytech/dids/packages/did-core/README.md

 # `did-core`

-Decentralized Identifiers (DIDs) core methods and interfaces.
+Core methods and interfaces for Decentralized Identifiers (DIDs) v1.0